Access & Roles

 STRICTLY A STUDENT?

-If you are not a current or former employee, before you can log in for the first time you must use the UC Affiliate Access Tool to create a profile in the system.
+If you are not a current or former employee, volunteer, or contingent worker, before you can log in for the first time you must use the UC Affiliate Access Tool to create a profile in the system.
 The link to this tool is found on the login page in the lower left under the heading Student & Affiliate Access.

 If you previously worked at another UC campus but have never worked at UCR, you will also need to use the UC Affiliate Access Tool to access the UC Learning Center at UCR.
 If you ever do become active in payroll at UCR (as an employee or volunteer), then your current employee profile will be reactivated and moved over to our campus.
-At that point you will have duplicate profiles in the system, expand next block on duplicate profiles.
+At that point you will have duplicate profiles in the system, expand the next block on duplicate profiles for more information.

 Nonemployee students and volunteers should strictly access the UC Learning Center to complete activities required for facilities access, such as when volunteering in a lab for academic credit.
 Food Safety training required for permits is included in this definition.